stormfar/vibe-in-the-dark/README.md

 # 🎨 Vibe in the Dark

 A real-time multiplayer web app where participants attempt to replicate a target UI using only AI prompts (Claude API), without seeing their code.
-Built with Next.js, TypeScript, Pusher Channels, and Neobrutalism UI aesthetic.
+Built with Next.js, TypeScript, Supabase Realtime, and Neobrutalism UI aesthetic.

 ## 🎯 Game Concept